abercher/IMDB_sentiment_analysis_2/README.md

   * Adding a second layer of LSTM on top of the first.

-* The time needed to train one epoch seems inversely correlated with the accuracy obtained in the given epoch.
+* The time needed to train one epoch seems inversely correlated with the accuracy obtained in the given epoch (for a given model).

+* I tried to train a model based on BERT but it is extremely slow, and as I'm using my personal machine, I won't let it run for a month.
+It takes more than 7 hours for one epoch.